chongyih/aasp-core/README.md

 3. Open `.env` and update the `SECRET_KEY` and `AASP_POSTGRES_PASSWORD` fields.

-4. If the machine is offline, you will need to first load the docker images from the `exported-images.tar` file.
+4. If the machine is offline, you will need to load docker images from the `exported-images.tar` file (if available).
    ```shell
    sudo docker load -i exported-images.tar
    ```